 Something something something, Sam Elliot

 There’s a surge of similar, weatherworn Texas-looking branding coming out of, well, Texas (and particularly, Austin).
 It has been championed by a few shops and breweries in the state for the last several years and is now making its way across the country.
 It’s distinctive, young and cool—one part sun-faded sign painting and Tex-Mex-Americana, another part tattoo flash, austere Cormac McCarthy landscapes and expressive, mish mash letterpress typography.
 What makes these identity systems particularly cool (and well suited for younger brands) is a somewhat hard-to-pin-down main mark.
-Instead, the identity systems are comprised of a robust set of iconography, textures and icons that can be slotted in as needed across social, merch and advertising channels.
+Instead, the identity systems are comprised of a robust set of iconography and textures that can be slotted in as needed across social, merch and advertising channels.

 AUSTIN DESIGN WAVE: 1.
 Calidad Beer by LAND, 2.
 Red Gap Brewing by Matchbox Studio, 3.
 Independence Brewing by Keith Davis Young / Lauren Dickens / Drew Lakin, 4.
 Austin Beerworks by Helms Workshop, 5.
 Cartridge Brewing by Helms Workshop